 Yellowstone National Park is located in the northwestern part of the United States predominantly in the state of Wyoming with small overlaps into the states of Idaho and Montana.
 The park boundaries encompass an area of 3,468 square miles (8,983 sq km).

-Yellowstone is the first national park of the United States, and although not the first protected area, it is the first national park of the world.
-The park is renowned for its canyons, geothermal features, lakes, mountains, rivers, waterfalls and the abundance of wildlife.
+Yellowstone is the first national park in the United States, and although not the first protected area, it is the first national park in the world.
+The park is renowned for its canyons, geothermal features, lakes, mountains, rivers, waterfalls, and the abundance of wildlife.